selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

   serviceId: string
   userId: string
   selectedOptions: Record<string, any>  // resolved from options_schema at purchase time
-  subtotal: number
-  serviceFee: number
-  taxes: number
-  total: number
+  total: number           // base price only — taxes and fees included in service base price
   currency: string

   // Payment provider fields — stored at checkout, used for refunds